carla-simulator/carla/Docs/python_api_tutorial.md

 This waypoint's `transform` is located on a drivable lane, and it's oriented according to the road direction at that point.

-Waypoints also have function to query the "next" waypoints, this method returns a list of waypoints at a certain distance that can be accessed from this waypoint following the traffic rules.
+Waypoints also have function to query the "next" waypoints; this method returns a list of waypoints at a certain distance that can be accessed from this waypoint following the traffic rules.
 In other words, if a vehicle is placed in this waypoint, give me the list of posible locations that this vehicle can drive